 It is expected that the preparation of the written proposal will be a mentored activity with the research advisor, while the oral presentation and defense will specifically test the understanding and research capabilities of the student.
 A student will have passed the examination when he/she demonstrates the ability to successfully write and defend a research proposal.
 The oral presentation (should be ~20 min long) and defense will be administered by the student's guidance committee.
 An important role of the committee chair is to ensure that the proposal exam requirements are met, that the proposed research contains both engineering and life sciences content, and to ensure some uniformity of exam difficulty across all students.
-If a student is judged to have not passed this exam, the committee will provide critique and the student is expected to defend a revised proposal within 4 months.
-If the student cannot pass the oral exam associated with this first revised proposal, they will not be permitted to continue in the Ph.D. program.
+If a student is judged to have not passed this exam, the committee will provide critique and the student is expected to defend a revised proposal, they will not be permitted to continue in the Ph.D. program.